w3c/openscreenprotocol/mdns.md

 # Reliability

+## Protocol issues

 mDNS relies on UDP multicast; individual packets (containing queries or answers) may not be delivered.
 The implementation of mDNS for Chrome/Chromecast sends queries and answers three times each to minimize the chance that packets are dropped.

+There is a risk that listeners have cached data from previous answers that is out of date (providing the wrong host name, IP address or other metadata).
+The mDNS protocol addresses cache coherency by several mechanisms:
+* Responders should sent unsolicited multicasts of updated data with the "cache flush" bit set.
+* Listeners should attempt to revalidate cached records at 80%, 90%, and 95% of TTL lifetime.
+* If there are other listeners connected to their network, the listener will also receive multicast responses to their queries, and can use them to maintain its cached records.
+* The listener should aggressivly flush cached records on a network topology change (interface up/down, change of WiFi SSID, etc.)

+There is also a risk that listeners will cache records for a presentation display that is no longer connected to the network, especially if the display was abruptly disconnected.
+This can be mitigated by using other signals, such as disconnection or keep-alive failure of the control channel, to track when a presentation display has disconnected.

+## Platform issues

 Some operating systems (such as Mac OS X/iOS) implement their own mDNS listener, or installed software may include an mDNS listener that binds port 5353.
 A user